Atharva683/Atharva683/README.md

 ![Hello fam!](https://github.com/Atharva683/Atharva698/blob/main/ben10.gif)

 I’m an Engineering student.
-I am a Data Scientist nad I also like Deep Learning and Gen AI.
+I am a Data Scientist lad and I also like Deep Learning and Gen AI.
 Outside of work, I enjoy writing stories and poems.

 ---